 In rare cases where the defendant’s actions were reckless, malicious, or grossly negligent, punitive damages may be awarded.
 These damages are meant to punish the wrongdoer and discourage similar behavior in the future.
 However, punitive damages are not frequently awarded in New York and require strong evidence to justify their imposition.

 Estimating your noneconomic damages involves careful consideration of several key factors.
 Among them, the severity and permanence of your injury play a crucial role.
-Our dedicated team of lawyers takes the time to work closely with you, attentively listening to how the injury has impacted your life.
+Our dedicated team of motorcycle accident lawyers takes the time to work closely with you, attentively listening to how the injury has impacted your life.

 To strengthen your claim for noneconomic damages, we meticulously analyze comparable cases as compelling evidence.
 By combining these essential elements, we strive to ensure that your noneconomic damages award accurately reflects the true extent of the hardships you have endured due to the injury.